-- 120. Regarding vote by mail, communities of color experience higher levels of ballot rejections.
-Because of Florida's vague and unreasonably short mail ballot return deadline, and because of the state's restrictive cure requirements as well as the discretion of SOEs and county canvassing boards with respect to arbitrarily reject voter's signatures, the VBM ballots cast by Black, Hispanic, and other racial and ethnic minorities were more than twice as likely to be rejected as VBM ballots cast by white absentee mail voters in 2018, and with the increased barriers voters face in complying with these strict requirements due to the coronavirus pandemic, these disparities are likely to be aggravated. - 121.
+- and-if this Court does not institute the remedies that Plaintiffs request-will continue to have, an adverse and disparate impact on communities of color.
+These measures impose a discriminatory burden on African American and Latinx voters and they "have less opportunity than other members of the electorate to participate in the political process." - 122.
+Regarding vote by mail, communities of color experience higher levels of ballot rejections.
+Because of Florida's vague and unreasonably short mail ballot return deadline, and because of the state's restrictive cure requirements as well as the discretion of Defendant SOEs and county canvassing boards to arbitrarily reject voter's signatures, the VBM ballots cast by Black, Hispanic, and other racial and ethnic minorities were more than twice as likely to be rejected as VBM ballots cast by white absentee mail voters in 2018, and with the increased barriers voters face in complying with these strict requirements due to the coronavirus pandemic, these disparities are likely to be aggravated. - 123.
 Moreover, the lack of voter registration opportunities due to the declared state of emergency prevents Floridians from registering to vote and prevents organizational plaintiffs from registering persons to vote.
-The closures of all nonessential entities, including the Department of Motor Vehicles and the Supervisor of Elections offices make it burdensome and nearly impossible for organizations such as organizational Plaintiffs to conduct third-party voter registration drives, which large numbers of voters of color. - 122.
-Additionally, the OVR system is unduly burdensome to voters who lack printers or the requisite voter identification to register online-disproportionately Black and Latinx voters.
+The closures of all nonessential entities, including the Department of Motor Vehicles and the Defendant organizational Plaintiffs to conduct third-party voter registration drives, which large numbers of voters of color.

+SOEs' offices make it burdensome and nearly impossible for organizations such as printers or the requisite voter identification to register online-disproportionately